 Your teeth depend on a variety of vitamins and minerals to maintain their overall health and white appearance.
-When certain nutrients are lacking, it will show in your teeth.
+When certain nutrients are lacking, they will show in your teeth.

 Three essential minerals for teeth are calcium, phosphorus, and fluoride.
-Calcium and phosphorus can be obtained by consuming foods rich in those minerals.
-Meanwhile, fluoride can be achieved through fluoridated water or fluoridated toothpaste.
+You can obtain calcium and phosphorus by consuming foods rich in those minerals.
+Meanwhile, you can achieve fluoride through fluoridated water or fluoridated toothpaste.

-All three minerals play an essential role in the health of your teeth, and all three are necessary to maintain a structurally sound, visually pleasing smile.
+All three minerals play an essential role in your teeth' health, and all three are necessary to maintain a structurally sound, visually pleasing smile.

-Calcium and phosphorus, for example, are the building blocks of a tooth providing much of the raw materials for the enamel and dentin underneath.
+Calcium and phosphorus, for example, are the building blocks of a tooth, providing much of the raw materials for the enamel and dentin underneath.
 Meanwhile, fluoride plays a crucial role in not only building up teeth but also disrupting acid production.
-Adequate fluoridation can even reverse early stage tooth decay.
-While fluoride is important for developing teeth, it is also essential for the maintenance and protection of aging teeth from the effects of acid erosion and demineralization.
+Adequate fluoridation can even reverse early-stage tooth decay.
+While fluoride is important for developing teeth, it is also essential to maintain and protect aging teeth from the effects of acid erosion and demineralization.

 One way to drastically reverse aging teeth is to replace your old teeth with new ones altogether.
-This can be accomplished in a number of ways - dentures, bridges, dental veneers, inlays, onlays, and dental implants.
+You can accomplish this in several ways - dentures, bridges, dental veneers, inlays, onlays, and dental implants.
 For many, dental implants are ideal for replacing old and damaged teeth.

 Dental implants not only look exceptionally realistic, but they also feel similar to natural teeth.
 That’s because, thanks to osseointegration, they are functionally an extension of natural teeth.